Ikosse/script.hyperion-ng-light-controller/README.md

 # Hyperion.ng Light Controller
+Hyperion-ng Light Controller is a Kodi add-on which provides a simple and intuitive GUI for controlling your Hyperion server.
+The add-on works by sending JSON-RPC to the Hyperion server via HTTP/HTTPS.

+* Features
+	* Turn on/off LEDs
+	* Source selection
+	* Set and activate effect pattern
+	* Components Control, eg. toggle bias lighting, black-border detection etc.
+	* Token authorization

+## Configuriation
-Hyperion-ng Light Controller is a Kodi add-on aiming at provding a simple and intuitive GUI to remotely control your Hyperion server.
-To get started all you have to do is enter IP and port number of the Hyperion server as well as protocol (http or https) into the settings menu.
-The add-on communicates with the Hyperion server through JSON RPC, so make sure it is active.
-Functions include choosing effect patterns, turning on/off LEDs, toggling platform capture (bias lighting) or any other service you have configured.
+To connect to the Hyperion server, enter the IP and port number of the server as well as application protocol (http or https) into the settings menu.
+By default the add-on assume the Hyperion server runs on localhost (127.0.0.1) on port 8090 via http.
 Note, that this add-on is not for configuring or setting up your Hyperion server, for this purpose use the Web-UI or the CLI.

 ## Screenshots
 <table>